Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Hecke operators and Hilbert spaces

 Indeed, if $v,w$ are two vectors in $H^\Gamma$ such that $\langle T_\sigma v,w\rangle=0$ for all $\sigma$ in $G$ then $\langle [\Gamma\sigma\Gamma]v,w\rangle=0$ for all $\sigma$ and thus $\langle gv,w\rangle=0$ for all $g$ in $G$. \end{proof}

-\begin{rem} In the case of $G=\PSL_2(\Z[\frac{1}{p}])$, $\Gamma = \PSL_2(\Z)$ the positives states on $\H_0$, are $\varphi_\lambda$, $\lambda \in [-(p+1),(p+1)]$.
+\begin{rem} In the case of $G=\PSL_2(\Z[\frac{1}{p}])$, $\Gamma = \PSL_2(\Z)$, the positives states on $\H_0$, are $\varphi_\lambda$, $\lambda \in [-(p+1),(p+1)]$.

-In general, a positive state on $\H_0$ is not necessary a positive state on $G$ (see [Ha]) but in the case of $\PSL_2(\Z[\frac{1}{p}])$ all such states are positive definite on $G$, and hence cannot he excluded a priori.
+In general, a positive state on $\H_0$ is not necessary a positive state on $G$ (see [Ha]) but in the case of $\PSL_2(\Z[\frac{1}{p}])$ all such states are positive definite on $G$, and hence cannot he excluded a priori ([Lu]).

-We now describe a second example, more related to operators algebra.
-The essential data here is a projective unitary representation $\pi$ (with cocycle $\varepsilon$) which extends to $G$ the left regular representation with cocycle $\varepsilon$ of $\Gamma$, on $\ell^2(\Gamma)$.
-We assume that $\pi$ acts on the some Hilbert space as the left regular representation. \end{rem}
+We now describe a second example, related to operators algebra.
+The essential data here is a projective unitary representation $\pi$ (with cocycle $\varepsilon$) which extends to $G$ the left regular representation with cocycle $\varepsilon$ of $\Gamma$, on the Hilbert space $\ell^2(\Gamma)$.
+We assume that $\pi$ acts on the same Hilbert space as the left regular representation. \end{rem}